 I arrived in Saigon six weeks before North Vietnamese troops captured the South Vietnamese capital.
-Those fateful and desperate weeks marked the end of the Vietnam War.
+Weeks that marked the end of the Vietnam War.

 I arrived in Saigon from my reporting base in Jakarta in March 1975 — six weeks before North Vietnamese troops captured the city.

 It was not entirely clear when I first arrived, but those weeks would mark the end of the 20-year-long Vietnam War and culminate in the frantic evacuation of the capital of South Vietnam.

 American troops had left Vietnam two years earlier, but in early 1975 there were plenty of restaurants and bars to cater to the journalists and NGOs, the only foreigners left after non-essential personnel had made their exit.

 The daily U.S. military briefings, known locally as the “Five o’clock Follies,” were still going on, although they became briefer by the day as designated military zones disappeared off the map, swallowed by the advancing North Vietnamese/Viet Cong forces.

 Trips to the front for journalists were becoming scarcer.
 The absence of the huge U.S. military back-up system made them increasingly risky as the hard-pressed South Vietnamese military struggled to reassure the West that they were in control.